tailcallhq/graphql-benchmarks/README.md

 ![Architecture Diagram](assets/architecture.png)

-A client (in this case `wrk`) sends a request to the GraphQL server to fetch posts with title:
+A client (`wrk`) sends requests to a GraphQL server to fetch post titles.
+The GraphQL server, in turn, retrieves data from an external source, `jsonplaceholder.typicode.com`, routed through the `nginx` reverse proxy.
+Here is the complete GraphQL query:

 ```graphql
 {